aeturrell/coding-for-economists/code-preliminaries.md

 The `(base)` part is saying that your current Python environment is the base one (later, we'll see how to add others for reproducibility and to isolate projects).
 Unfortunately, and confusingly, the commands that you can use in the terminal on Mac and Linux, on the one hand, and Windows, on the other, are different but many of the principles are the same.

 For now, to at least try out the command line, let's use something that works across all three of the major operating systems.
 Type `python` on the command prompt that came up in your new terminal window.
-If you installed Python, and put it on your PATH, you should see information about your installation of Python appear, including the version, followed by a Python prompt that looks like `>>>`.
+You should see information about your installation of Python appear, including the version, followed by a Python prompt that looks like `>>>`.
 This is a kind of interactive Python session, in the terminal.
 It's much less rich than the one available in Visual Studio Code (it can't run scripts line-by-line, for example) but you can try `print('Hello World!')` and it will run, printing your message.
 To exit the terminal-based Python session, type `exit()` to go back to the regular command line.

 If you're using a bash or zsh terminal, there are a couple of commands that are so essential it would be remiss *not* to mention them.
 One is to list the contents of the current directory, for which the command is `ls`.
 The other is to move directory, for which the command is `cd`.
 If you find that you've opened a terminal you can always get a sense of where you are from `ls` and move to where you need to be using `cd directory/`.
 One of the advantages of opening a folder in Visual Studio Code and then opening a terminal with Code using 'New Terminal' is that the terminal will open in the folder you're working in (which is usually where you want to be).